What is the best Takamine Acoustic Guitar? (best value)

 Takamine Honorable Mentions

 Takamine produces a lot of acoustic guitars, many of which come in multiple versions like cutaway/non-cutaway or electric/non-electric.
 So note that any recommendation we make for one particular guitar should apply to other variations.
+Check the full list I posted at the beginning of this page for all the honorable mentions.

 The Case for the GN93CE

 As mentioned, Takamine has plenty of acoustics to choose from.
 And unless your budget is just really high, we think that most people will be happy in the $700 to $800 price range (which is what the GN93CE cost at the time of writing this article.
+The low price point is what makes it a high-value option.
+But lets go over a few quality-related reasons that we think the GN93E is the best Takamine acoustic guitar:

 - Slim and comfortable body design